cjrcoding/cjrcoding/README.md

 - Join a **Cardano team** or **open-source project**
 - Help **onboard creatives** into Web3
 - Keep learning, building, and sharing

-> “Technology is the new mythology — and I plan to write my chapter in it.”

 📬 DM me or fork a repo.
 I’d love to build with you.